mbaze/bzpack/README.md

 #### Acknowledgments

-I would like to acknowledge the contributions of Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal.
-I would also like to take this opportunity to recognize the work of Einar Saukas.
+I would like to acknowledge the contributions of Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal, and also take this opportunity to recognize the work of Einar Saukas.